Once the home of Marta & Christen Press: How Sweden’s Damallsvenskan became a NXGN hub

 “It's a very good window for young players,” Kallback says.
 “You see players coming here from different countries also.
 You see Jelena Cankovic at Rosengard – before she was in Sweden, nobody knew about her.
 Now, she's one of the best players in the league.

-“When you speak to clubs all over Europe, they're appreciating the Swedish league, because it is competitive, and it's easier for clubs to pick players from the Swedish league because of the financials.
+“When you speak to clubs all over Europe, they're appreciating the Swedish league, because it is competitive, and it's easier for clubs to pick players from the Swedish league because of the finances.

 There are several things Swedish clubs are doing in order to conquer the challenges this role presents.
 The first is the continued development of the youth systems, which have always been fruitful.